-In July 2006, the former CMMI Committee, now the Committee for Mineral Reserves International Reporting Standards, or CRIRSCO, published an International Reporting Template which integrates the minimum standards being adopted in national reporting codes worldwide with recommendations and interpretive guidelines for the Public Reporting of Exploration Results, Mineral Resources and Mineral Reserves.
-The Template is non binding and does not account for local regulatory reporting requirements.
-Thus, where national reporting is concerned, national reporting codes such as the PERC Code take precedence.
+In July 2006, the former CMMI Committee, now the Committee for Mineral Reserves International Reporting Standards, or CRIRSCO, published an International Reporting Template which integrates the minimum standards being adopted in national reporting standards and codes worldwide with recommendations and interpretive guidelines for the Public Reporting of Exploration Results, Mineral Resources and Mineral Reserves.
+Template is non binding and does not account for local regulatory reporting requirements.
+Thus, where national reporting is concerned, national reporting standards and codes such as the PERC Standard take precedence.
 The CRIRSCO Template is available at www.crirsco.com.